Emil Jakob Schindler: Later life and successes

 Schindler adored his two daughters, and at an early age, arranged for piano lessons with Adele Radnitzky-Mandlick, who taught them for several years.
 They had their debut in 1890, aged ten and nine.
 He also made certain they received a full education, which was not common practice at the time, and sent them to a private women's academy after becoming displeased with the public schools.

 He also tried his hand at writing, producing a five act verse drama entitled Anna (1890, not about his wife), which was never published, and art criticism under the pen name "Justus".
 His feelings about the Viennese schools prompted him to write an essay: "On School Education".

 Death and cultural impact

 His death is generally attributed to appendicitis, which he had left untreated for too long while on vacation.
+However, his death certificate, as published in the Wiener Zeitung (17 August 1892, p.
+10), gives the cause as paralytic ileus.

+According to contemporary newspaper reports, Schindler died at 2 p.m. on August 9, 1892, only five days after his arrival to Sylt, in great pain but fully conscious.
+At his deathbed he was surrounded by his wife, his two daughters, Carl Moll and a vicar.
+The reports thus also clearly contradicts Alma Mahler's much-cited recollections on her father's death.
+According to his own wishes Schindler was buried next to his mother on 14 August in the churchyard of Ober St. Veit (Hietzing).

-However, his death certificate, as published in the Wiener Zeitung, gives the cause as paralytic ileus.
-His family and Moll were present at his death bed.
-He is buried in the churchyard of Ober Sankt Veit in Hietzing.
-An auction of his works, arranged by Moll and the art dealer, H. O. Miethke (1834-1911), produced a net profit of 80,000 florins.
+An auction of his paintings at the beginning of December 1892, arranged by Carl Moll and the art dealer, Hugo Othmar Miethke (1834-1911), produced a net profit of ca. 80,000 florins (Gulden).

+On October 1, 1895, Schindler's remains were exhumed and transferred to the Zentralfriedhof, where the City of Vienna had dedicated an honorary grave ("Ehrengrab") to him, with a new tombstone with his bust made by his friend, Edmund Hellmer, who also made the statue for the Stadtpark, unveiled on October 14, 1895.
+The original tombstone by Hellmer was probably destroyed by bombs in 1945 and later replaced by a plain headstone that only bears Schindler's names, but not his life dates.